boydoglabs/boydog-client/README.md

 BoyDog client-side library

-> Build ultra-fast, real-time collaborative webpages in Node.JS + Socket.IO
+> Build real-time collaborative webpages

-Status: Development
+Status: Alpha

+## Getting started

+See *Getting started* section at www.boy.dog.
+This is the client-side module.
+Aditionally you requiere to install the [boydog module](https://www.npmjs.com/package/boydog) on your project.

 ## License